1. Our privacy commitment

 - email marketing providers such as Vision 6 and Klaviyo;

 - data analytics providers such as Hotjar;

-- The Mix Australia or any of our related entities;
+- The Mix Association New Zealand or any of our related entities;

-Third parties to whom we disclose Personal Information may be located outside New Zealand, including Vorwerk International Strecker & Co in Switzerland and Germany and its related entities, and The Mix Australia.
+Third parties to whom we disclose Personal Information may be located outside Australia, including Vorwerk international Strecker & Co in Switzerland and Germany and its related entities, and The Mix Australia.
 Additionally, information (including Personal Information) may be hosted for us in data centres located in Europe, the United States of America and/or other countries as determined by us from time to time in our discretion.